Murzynek Bambo: Historical context

 The poem is sixteen lines long, arranged in eight rhyming couplets.
 It is said to have been written by Tuwim to teach Polish youth tolerance towards Black children, suggesting they are not different from their Polish counterparts.
-Historians note that Tuwim, who faced strong anti-Semitic sentiments during the interwar period, espoused liberal views and was strongly opposed to Polish nationalist politics and its discrimination against ethnic minorities.
+Historians note that Tuwim, who faced strong anti-Semitic sentiments during the interwar period, opposed Polish nationalist politics and its discrimination against ethnic minorities.
+According to Jakub Wojas, Tuwim was widely known for his anti-nationalist and anti-racist views.